dorostanian/sushi/README.md

 You can register listeners for actions to have a callback mechanism after executing each action.
 This helps communicate easily while the engine takes care of running the actions.

+**You need to make sure that you have at least one block that has `source = true`.
+This tells the engine where it needs to start the execution.
+You can have multiple source blocks.**

+> If you are writing your flows programmatically it is also possible to inject any object you want to your defined actions.

 ## `Branch` block
 This block is designed intentionally simple to make it easy for controling the flow of your work.